 $10,000 per week

-1-3 business days
+One to three business days

-Already installed on iPhones, but available to Apple users only
+Already installed on iPhones, but available only to Apple users

 Jennifer Dublino is an experienced entrepreneur and astute marketing strategist.
 With over three decades of industry experience, she has been a guiding force for many businesses, offering invaluable expertise in market research, strategic planning, budget allocation, lead generation and beyond.
 Earlier in her career, Dublino established, nurtured and successfully sold her own marketing firm.